How to find the best computer glasses in 2024

 Choosing the best computer glasses for you

 In an increasingly digital age, we spend more time each day staring at our computers, watching TV and tinkering on our smartphones and tablets.
-All that screen time can add up to a lot of eye strain, but blue-light-blocking computer glasses can offer some relief.
+All that screen time can add up.
+But blue-violet light-filtering computer glasses may be able to help.

-What are computer glasses and how do they block blue light?
+What are blue-light computer glasses and how do they filter blue-violet light?
 What is blue light?
 What kind of blue light glasses are there?
-Our guide will help you select the computer glasses that are best for you.
+Our guide will help you select the best computer glasses for you.

 What are computer glasses?

 Computer glasses have specially coated lenses designed to help you focus, relaxing your eyes while using a computer.
 Prescription and non-prescription computer glasses are available.

 If you experience digital eye strain from viewing small print on a screen and have symptoms like eye fatigue, burning or itching eyes, headaches or blurred vision consider wearing computer glasses with an intermediate distance prescription to increase your visual comfort.

 Not sure if your monitor is far enough from your eyes?
 If your screen is about an arm’s length away, it’s the perfect distance from your eyes.

 SEE RELATED: Do blue light glasses work?